 - Stories can be transformational.
 People learn about themselves and the human condition by sharing, reading, and hearing stories.
 They also foster connection with others.
 We aim to to foster a sense of agency in our narrators and ourselves via storytelling.

-- Conducting oral history is an opportunity to honor a person.
-We aim to be respectful, trustworthy, and accurate listeners to, and communicators of, our narrators’ stories.
+- Oral history is an opportunity to honor a person.
+We aim to be respectful, trustworthy, and accurate as we listen to and share our narrators’ stories.

-- The Small Stones storytelling process.
-When we interview you, you are giving permission for us to record, transcribe, and consider the interview for publication at org.
-However, you remain in control.
-You can call the process off at any time, you can edit the interview, and we’re happy to keep your identity confidential (i.e. publish it anonymously) if that makes more sense for you.
+Our standard process is to record, transcribe, and edit the interview cooperatively with you.
+However, you remain in control: you can call off the process at any time; you can edit the interview; and we’re happy to publish the interview anonymously if that makes sense for you.